rhielab/3Dgenome/figure_script/figure1/1B/README.md

 We used cooltools (https://github.com/open2c/cooltools) to generate the interaction heatmap.
 Here we provide a python script ```cooltools_heatmap.py``` to run cooltools.
 Below is the example code:

-To run the script, it requires the cooltools conda environment.
+To run the script, please make sure that you have installed cooltools correctly.
 - 1st - mcool file
 - 2nd - output path
 - 3rd - prefix for the output